Expense Categories and Tags

 Expense categories help you to keep track of spending.
 They segment out types of purchases such as meals, transportation, etc. Tags often serve as comments to indicate clients or different projects and provide additional info about an expense.
 They are not necessary, unless you choose to use them.

 Individuals can edit their personal categories by going to Settings > Categories and Tags.
-Users who submit their expense reports within a company will go to Settings > Policies > [Policy Name] > Categories.
+Users who submit their expense reports within a company will go to Admin > Policies > [Policy Name] > Categories.
 If you plan on using Expensify to submit expense reports to someone else, you should first create an expense policy.
 Categories can be deleted by clicking the icon.

 If you import your expenses from a credit card, we can automatically detect the type of merchant for most expenses based on Merchant Category Codes (MCCs) and assign them to an expense grouping such as “Restaurant”, “Car rentals”, “Airlines”, etc. Set up auto-categorization to assign all merchants in that grouping to one of your expense categories, so that expenses will be categorized the way you want when they are submitted for approval.